Frojd/Hastur/README.md

  **`context` (optional, default: undefined)**

-If you need to pass along things that would otherwise not be included on the server side (such as request-info for example) you can pass it along in the `context` variable.
-If you set it like:
+If you need to pass along things that otherwise would not be included on the server side (such as request-info) you can pass it along in the `context` attribute:

 ```json
 {